sandeepshakya2019/ISE_YT_BOOK/Readme.md

   Reorder bookmarks within a video for better organization and management.

 - **Inline Preview**
-  Embed YouTube iframe players directly in your bookmarks for quick previews of saved moments.
+  Embed YouTube iframe players directly in your bookmarks for quick previews of saved moments (moments come when videos allowed to embed from youtube or vides creator)

 ---